-Pones has partnered with the Cincinnati Arts Association on the Arts in Healing initiative for the past three years.
+Pones has partnered with the Cincinnati Arts Association on the Arts in Healing initiative since 2015.
 The program’s mission is to enhance the medical experience of patients through the arts, practice and investigate the use of the arts in healing, and build community around the arts, health, and medicine.
 Currently, we have on-going partnerships with the Cincinnati Veterans Administration Medical Center, Hospice of Cincinnati, and The Anna Louise Inn.
 We also work on short term projects such as, Opening Up at City Gospel Mission.

 Dance Movement Therapy is an important resource for treatment of trauma because it is helpful for rehabilitation of the body.
 It provides vital tools for reconnection to the body and to the self.
 It gains access to the implicit memories that are encoded in the primitive brain as visual, sensory imprints because it uses the language of the body, moving beneath words which often block access to conscious awareness.
 (Johnson, 1987) The creative play space provides a distance from intense feelings so clients can have a safe way to work with them.